raspberrypilearning/temperature-log/worksheet.md

 ![](images/rasclock.jpg)

-## Create a shell script to record the temperature
+## Creating a shell script to record the temperature

 The chip's temperature can be read from the command line and can also be written into a file from there.
-A shell script, however, can run a sequence of commands and with a bash interpreter it allows the repeated execution of this procedure.
-We will therefore use a shell script to record the temperature into a log file at given intervals.
+A shell script, however, can run a sequence of commands and with a bash interpreter, which can be used to interpret a sequence or lines of text; it enables the repeated execution of this procedure.
+The temperature can be continually read and recorded.
+We will therefore use a shell script to record the temperature into a log file at set intervals.

 ### Viewing the temperature